kartikgothwal/websiteLearners--blogging-platform/README.md

      "username": "type_your_username",
      "password": "type_your_password"
     }
-*You will get a token in response save that token inside the Authorization header of token type- Bearer Token and then paste the token data inside the token field*
+*You will get a token in response save that token inside the Authorization header of Postman token type - Bearer Token and then paste the token data inside the token field*
 - ### Login an existing User

     **POST /auth/user/login**